NcFab/bitcoin-educational-content/courses/btc204/en.md

 ### Chain analysis methods

-It's important to understand that string analysis is not an exact science.
+It's important to understand that chain analysis is not an exact science.
 It relies on heuristics derived from previous observations or logical interpretations.
 These rules allow us to obtain fairly reliable results, but never with absolute precision.
 In other words, **chain analysis always involves a dimension of probability in the conclusions reached**.
 For example, it may be possible to estimate with varying degrees of certainty that two addresses belong to the same entity, but total certainty will always be out of reach.

 The whole point of chain analysis lies precisely in the aggregation of various heuristics to minimize the risk of error.
 In a way, it's an accumulation of evidence that brings us closer to reality.

 These famous heuristics can be grouped into different categories, which we will describe in detail below:

-- Transaction patterns ;**
+**- Transaction patterns ;**
-- Transaction-internal heuristics ;**
+**- Transaction-internal heuristics ;**
-- Heuristics external to the transaction.**
+**- Heuristics external to the transaction.**

 ### Satoshi Nakamoto and chain analysis

 The first two chain analysis heuristics were discovered by Satoshi Nakamoto himself.
 He talks about them in Part 10 of Bitcoin's White Paper.
-They are :
+They are:

-- cIOH (*Common Input Ownership Heuristic*);
+1) CIOH (*Common Input Ownership Heuristic*);
-- and address reuse.
+2) Address reuse.

 ![BTC204](assets/fr/031.webp)